 APF caught the attention of the United States Senate Finance Committee in May 2012 as the Committee sought to determine the links, financial and otherwise, between the organization and the manufacturers of opioid painkillers.
 The investigation raised red flags as to APF’s credibility as an objective and neutral third party; the Manufacturer Defendants stopped funding it.
 Within days of being targeted by the Senate investigation, APF’s board voted to dissolve the organization “due to irreparable economic circumstances.”
 APF “cease[d] to exist, effective immediately.”

-(B) The American Academy of Pain Medicine
+The American Academy of Pain Medicine

 The American Academy of Pain Medicine (“AAPM”), with the assistance, prompting, involvement, and funding of the Manufacturer Defendants, issued treatment guidelines and sponsored and hosted CME programs for doctors essential to the Manufacturer Defendants’ deceptive marketing of chronic opioid therapy.

 AAPM has received over $2.2 million in funding since 2009 from opioid manufacturers.
 AAPM maintained a corporate relations council, whose members paid $25,000 per year (on top of other funding) to participate in activities and conferences.
-Defendants Endo, Purdue, Cephalon, and Allergan were members of the council.
+Defendants Endo, Cephalon, and Allergan were members of the council, along with Purdue.

 AAPM was viewed internally by Endo as “industry friendly,” with Endo advisors and speakers among its active members.
 Endo attended AAPM conferences, funded its corporate events, and distributed its publications.
 The conferences sponsored by AAPM promoted opioids – 37 out of roughly 40 sessions at one conference alone were opioid-focused.